Menu

 Led design of a personalized research discovery system, from problem framing and research synthesis through prototyping, iteration, and launch QA.

-Data-Informed Iteration
+Data-Informed iteration

 Drove data-informed design decisions through survey, usability testing, data analytics, and A/B testing to identify problems and improve engagement.